joannakl/cs102/_includes/daily/lec23.markdown

 Binary search trees continued:
 - source code for adding values to a BST
 - source code for removing values from a BST
+- using pre-order traversal to print a tree in a tree-format
+- how does order of adding elements affect the shape of the BST
+- how could one convert a BST to a balanced binary search tree

 </p>